Good Earth Farm | ![]() |

 is interesting to watch how the different colors take turns stealing the show

 and sometimes multiple colors are in bloom at the same time.
-Usually
+Usually, they only

 bloom for a long time, while the plant continues to grow in height to 8' tall.